sherirosalia/CMS-Hospital-Payments/README.md

 ## CMS Payments to Teaching Hospitals 2018

 ### About
-Interactive map plot of The Centers for Medicare and Medicaid Services (CMS)  payments to teaching hospitals in 2018 using data from the US Government Open Payments API.
+Interactive map plot of payments made by drug and medical device companies to physicians and teaching hospitals which can include money for meals, travel and gifts.
+The data is available as part of a national transparency program from the US Government.
+The map displays hospital locations and total monies received in 2018 using data reported by the <a href="https://openpaymentsdata.cms.gov"> Centers for Medicare and Medicaid Services and was retrieved using the  Open Payments API </a>.

 ### Deployed on Github Pages
 Click on this <a href='https://sherirosalia.github.io/cms_hospital_payments/'><strong>link </strong></a>to view the interactive projection created in Plotly.
 Hospital location and total money received in display on hover.